bookingcore/jobcore-docs/README.md

 # BeCommerce

-FREE and Open-source Ecommerce platform to build and run your business.
+BeCommerce is a FREE and Open-source Ecommerce platform to build and run your business.

-## Features:
+## Main Features:

 1. Laravel 9
 2. Cloud Storage: S3, Google Cloud Storage